RaphaelTurtlePower/objc_ios_guides/Week-1-Homework.md

 ### Submission instructions

-- Submit all the items above by next Monday at 5pm.
+- Submit all the items above the day before the next class at 10 pm.
+For example, if the homework was assigned on Tuesday, it's due the following Monday at 10 pm.
-- To submit your weekly coding assignment, email me your Github repository URL or email me a zip file of your project.
+- To submit your weekly coding assignment, follow these [submission instructions][Submitting Assignments]
-- Email me the two group app ideas.

 ### Quick References